ThatGeoGuy/ENGO500/_posts/2014-04-04-front-end-development-store-viewer.markdown

 #### Displaying Real-time Observations

 Once the observations become available, displaying the observations with d3.js is straightforward.
-Changing the color for an empty of full shelf is just a matter of changing the fill color of the SVG.
+Changing the color for an empty or full shelf is just a matter of changing the fill color of the SVG.
 The heat map works by creating a 0% opacity rectangle SVG element that is positioned relative to the section that contains the motion sensor.
 If the motion sensor detects motion, the opacity is increased and then decreases slowly back to 0% using a timer.